 At times, issues may be fixed by simply updating your Echo Buds; however, there is no way to manually force the process.
 Your Buds will automatically install new updates when they’re in their case and connected to the internet via your phone.
 To encourage an update, keep the

-To check the current firmware installed on your Echo Buds, open the Alexa app and navigate to Devices, Echo and Alexa, and then Echo Buds.
+To check the current firmware installed on your Echo Buds, open the Alexa app and navigate to Devices, Echo and

 How to factory reset your Echo Buds